Vice President Mike Pence Officiated Steven Mnuchin’s Wedding To Scottish Actress Louise Linton

 — The Hill (@thehill) June 24, 2017

-Mnuchin reportedly met his bride at a wedding reception Los Angeles in 2013.
+Mnuchin reportedly met his bride at a wedding reception in Los Angeles in 2013.
 The two became engaged in 2015, according to the New York Times.

 The marriage is Linton’s second and Mnuchin’s third.